 Public health officials can assist poor HIV populations to improve outcomes

-According to a new report published in the journal Clinical Infectious Diseases, when healthcare providers extend care that goes beyond the doctor's office, poor ...
+According to a new report published in the journal Clinical Infectious Diseases, when healthcare providers extend care that goes beyond the doctor's office, poor individuals ...

 Increased cervical cancer prevention is on its way